BooBSD/Tsetlin.jl/README.md

 To get the actual `R` from the Vanilla `S` parameter, use the following formula: `R = S / (S + 1)`.
 The hyperparameter `L` limits the number of literals in a clause.
 `best_tms_size` is the number of the best TM models collected during the training process.
-After training, you can save this ensemble of models to your drive or increase accuracy by using Binomial combinatorial merge with the `combine()` function.
+After training, you can save this ensemble of models to your drive or increase accuracy by using Binomial Combinatorial Merge with the `combine()` function.

 ```julia
 const EPOCHS = 1000